Xebel097/India-s-got-Latent-chatbot/README.md

 pip install streamlit langchain-groq langchain-core
 ```
 ## 🔑 API Key Configuration
-The API key to run this chatbot is pre-defined in the .gitignore file. the user is advised to utise their personal key for the project but in absolute necessetiy, one could utilise the pre-defined Groq API key.
+The API key to run this chatbot is pre-defined in the .gitignore file.
+The user is advised to utise their personal key for the project but in absolute necessetiy, one could utilise the pre-defined Groq API key.

 ## 🏃 Running the App
 Run the application using Streamlit: